Where is the ceremony held?

 Students are required to wear academic dress, however, if you wish to wear the national dress of your country you may wear this underneath your gown.

-Academic dress may be hired from the University for the following cost: Gown $29.50, Hood $13.00, Mortar Board $7.50.
-Payments can be made online through the University's online payment service, iPay, or in person in the Registry Building, Flinders University.
+Academic dress may be hired from the University.
+Payments can be made online through the University's online payment service , or in person on campus at the Cashier's Office, Flinders University.

 If you are purchasing Academic Dress, it is available from the following location:

-If your circumstances change and you are no longer able to attend the graduation ceremony, but have paid your gown hire, you may request a refund by completing and returning the application to the Graduation Office.
+If your circumstances change and you are no longer able to attend the graduation ceremony, but have paid your gown hire, you may request a refund by completing and returning a refund application by email to Flinders Connect.

 Students can check their graduation status by logging into iFlinders and then navigating to the Student Information System.
 Your account will remain active for 12 months after your degree has been officially completed.
 Please note your graduation details will only appear after you have lodged an application to graduate.
 Please allow up to 10 days after submitting an application for details to update.